Advancing Disability-Inclusive Healthcare (ADIH)

 For those looking for a basic introductory overview, you might consider Understanding Disability: Language, Identity, Culture & Models.

-For a more in-depth approach, we recommend the following foundational module:
+For a more in-depth approach, we recommend the following foundational modules:

 - A Short History of Disability Rights in the U.S.